 The Doctor of Philosophy in Information Studies prepares graduates for academic and professional careers where an in-depth knowledge of research processes and evaluation is needed.
 The program emphasizes the study of the representation, storage, retrieval, use, and impact of information resources on society.
 Graduates will contribute to the knowledge base of the discipline and will take on leadership roles as scholars and administrators in the discipline and the profession.

-- 9 credits in Research Methods and Design
+- Research Methods and Design (9 credits)

 PhD Program Details